hehjunlim/A03/README.md

 15. Run the following in Terminal to copy the public version of your key to the clipboard: pbcopy < ~/.ssh/id_rsa.pub
 16. Go to Github account, and click your profile pic in the top right corner of your Github account and select “Settings” from the drop-down menu.
 17  Under Personal Settings, select ' SSH and GPG Keys ' .
-18. click the button "new SSH key".
+18. Click the button "new SSH key".
 19. For the title, give the key a name that describes the machine associated with it.
 (Example, "Personal Computer")
 20. In the Key field, and press Command-v to paste the key from the clipboard buffer.
 The pasted key should have your email address at the end.
 21. Create a new Respitory by clicking "Create a New Repository" on the homepage of account.